 Here are the obstacles: Fear and ignorance.
 All of us are woefully ignorant when it comes to this financial tool.
 And that ignorance produces fear.

 The media, the government, and financial sites seem to go out of their way to portray this rather simple financial tool as a scary, complex, dangerous instrument.
 In fact, it is a vital part of a good financial plan for many people.

 Find a financial product that looks like this:

 A lump sum or a monthly income given directly to you.

-You continue retain title to the home and pay property taxes and homeowner’s insurance, and HOA dues (if any).
+- You retain title to the home and pay property taxes, homeowner’s insurance, and HOA dues (if any).